Arm-Examples/SDS-Examples/ST/B-U585I-IOT02A/KeywordSpotting/README.md

 # SDS Application on STMicroelectronics B-U585I-IOT02A board with SDSIO using USB Interface

-This application is an example of using [**Edge Impulse Voice Recognition ML algorithm**](https://studio.edgeimpulse.com/public/547356/live) on a physical board.
+This application is an example of using [**Edge Impulse Keyword Spotting ML algorithm**](https://studio.edgeimpulse.com/public/547356/live) on a physical board.
 It enables recording and playback of real-world data streams using physical hardware or just playback using simulation models (Arm Virtual Hardware - FVP).
 The real-world data streams are captured in SDS data files.